daniel-molina/visualequation/HACKING.md

 > required by new features, it is possible that some of the code notation has
 > not been updated yet.*

+> **Note**:
+>
+> The main use of parenthesis throughout the text to help the reader understand
+> the sentences and their scope, not to provide additional information.

 ## Formalism of an equation

 ### Introduction
-Most of definitions included in other sections do not relay on the actual implementation of an equation (a python list), so I found better to keep the formalism agnostic with respect to the implementation.
+Most of definitions included in other sections do not relay on the actual implementation of an equation, so I found better to keep the formalism agnostic with respect to the implementation.

 ### Meta-properties of equation elements
 An equation is an element probably consisting of other elements.